 - Place the turkey back into the oven to finish cooking

-- Generally, you’ll cook the turkey for 20 minutes per pound.
-Don’t forget to add in the fact that you already pre-roasted it for about 30 minutes.
-Also, if you stuffed your turkey – allow an extra 30 minutes.
+- Generally, you'll cook the turkey for 20 minutes per pound.
+Don't forget to add in the fact that you already pre-roasted it for about 30 minutes, so you will subtract that from the total amount of tiem.
+However, if you stuffed your turkey – allow an extra 30 minutes.
 See More on checking for doneness in the notes section.

 - Baste the turkey occasionally